 Winning season: 2012/13

-Among his charges was a young Dutchman by the name of Ake, a technical defender who featured twice in the lead up to the final in his homeland, where Chelsea triumphed 2-1 over Benfica in Amsterdam, and Benitez could leave the capital a satisfied man and a changed attitude among west Londoners.
+Among his charges was a young Dutchman by the name of Ake, a technical defender who featured twice in the lead-up to the final in Amsterdam, where Chelsea triumphed 2-1 over Benfica.
+And Benitez left the capital a satisfied man even though he didn’t win over the Blues faithful.

 Stephane Mbia (Sevilla)